On the Support of Minimizers of Causal Variational Principles: Numerical Results on the Sphere

 We introduce the corresponding measure~$\rho$ in generalization of~\eqref{count} by \beq \int_{S^2} f\, d\rho \::=\: \sum_{i=1}^m \rho_i \,f(x_i) \qquad \forall f \in C^0(S^2)\:. \eeq Seeking for numerical minimizers by varying both the points~$x_i$ and the weights~$\rho_i$, we obtain the plots shown in Figure~\ref{figvgl_weight}.

 These plots suggest the following structure of the minimizers.
-Let us denote the the minimizing weighted counting measure for a given~$m$ by~$\rho(m)$.
+Let us denote the minimizing weighted counting measure for given~$m$ by~$\rho(m)$.
 Then for any fixed~$\tau$, the series~$\Sact[\rho(m)]$ is monotone decreasing (this is obvious because every~$\rho(m)$ can be realized by a weighted counting measure with~$m_+>m$ summands by choosing $m_+-m$ weights equal to zero).
-The important observation is that there is an integer~$m_0$ from where on the series stays constant, i.e.
+The important observation is that there is an integer~$m_0$ from which point on the series stays constant, i.e.

 This implies that the measure~$\rho_{m_0}$ is also a minimizer in the class of all Borel measures.
 This leads us to the following \begin{Conjecture} For any~$\tau \geq 1$, there is a minimizer~$\rho \in \M$ of the variational problem on the sphere which is a weighted counting measure supported at~$m_0$ points. \end{Conjecture} From Figure~\ref{figvgl_weight} we can read off the value of~$m_0$ as a function of~$\tau$.
-Generally speaking, $m_0$ increases as~$\tau$ gets larger.
+More precisely, if~$m<m_0$, then~$\Sact[\rho(m)]$ is not minimal and coincides with the action for the Tammes distribution~\eqref{Tammes}.
+The corresponding curves are labelled in Figure~\ref{figvgl_weight} by~$m=3,4, \ldots, 29$.
+If~$m \geq m_0$, on the other hand, $\Sact[\rho(m)]$ is minimal and lies on the thick curve in Figure~\ref{figvgl_weight}.
+Obviously, $m_0$ increases as~$\tau$ gets larger.
 This corresponds to the fact that for increasing~$\tau$, the opening angle~$\vartheta_{\max}$ of the light cones gets smaller, so that it becomes possible to distribute more points on the sphere which are all spatially separated from all the other points.